[NEW] Introducing Inline Help to Clarify Backups and Migrations

 This is where backups come in.
 A backup is a saved copy of your site’s database and files.
 Here is all the data that can be saved in a backup:

 If your website becomes compromised, you can restore a recent backup.
 For example, you might install a new plugin or theme that conflicts with the rest of your site.
 When you need to restore your original site’s functionality, simply revert to a backup without the error.

-Backups are an important WordPress maintenance task that keep your site secure and functioning well.
+Backups are an important WordPress maintenance task that give you peace of mind and keep your site secure.
 By rolling back to a previous version, you can:

 After backing up your WordPress files and database, there will be an error-free copy of your WordPress website.
 If you back up your site weekly, you’ll always have a version to fall back on.
-This prevents you from losing important data to hackers, errors, or crashes.
+This avoids any data loss from hackers, errors, or crashes.

 WordPress doesn’t automatically back up your website.
 This means that your custom site is constantly at risk if you don’t take matters into your own hands.
 Fortunately, you can easily learn how to back up a WordPress site, even as a beginner.